isabella232/dynamic-media-classic.en-1/help/creating-image-maps.md

 ### To create Image Maps in Adobe InDesign {#to-create-image-maps-in-adobe-indesign}

-1. In InDesign, click Window &gt; Interactive &gt; Hyperlinks to open the Hyperlinks panel.
+1. In InDesign, click Window > Interactive > Hyperlinks to open the Hyperlinks panel.
 1. Select the text, frame, or graphic that you want to make into an Image Map.
 1. In the Hyperlinks panel, click New Hyperlink from the panel menu.
 1. In the New Hyperlink dialog box, choose URL from the Link To menu.